 Representatives from Aarhus visited ACC earlier this year to explore how their students could access some of ACC’s technology-related programs.
 ACC faculty representatives also traveled to Denmark to lead workshops with Aarhus instructors and administrators about strategies and tools for adult education and distance learning.

-posted in: ACC Homepage Announcements, ACC Newsroom, Current Students, Official ACC Press Releases
+posted in: ACC Homepage Announcements, Current Students, News & Announcements, Official ACC Press Releases